Hey friends, today I’m sharing 7 Key Elements for Entry Table Decor Ideas that are budget friendly ideas to get your entryway ready for Spring.

 Pinterest Challenge

-Today’s post is part of a Monthly Pinterest Challenge which is hosted by Cindy at County Road 407.
+Today’s post is part of a Monthly Pinterest Challenge which Cindy at County Road 407 hosts.
 This month’s inspiration photo comes from Leen at Sand Dollar Lane.
-I love doing these challenges because it allows me to think outside the box and encourages a new perspective for my home decor.
+I love doing these challenges because they allow me to think outside the box and encourage a new perspective for my home decor.

-It’s always so fun to see each participants take on the inspiration idea so be sure to check out all the links at the end of today’s post.
-If you are joining me from, Lora Bloomquist, I’m so glad you are here.
+It’s always so fun to see each participant take on an inspiration idea, so be sure to check out all the links at the end of today’s post.
+If you are joining me from Lora Bloomquist, I’m happy you are here.
 I loved Lora’s creative Spring vignette.

-I began today’s design by choosing 7 key elements of Leen’s entry table that I could include on my table.
-These were items that I had on hand and I wouldn’t have spend any money to pull together.
+I began today’s design by choosing seven key elements of Leen’s entry table that I could include on my table.
+These were items that I had on hand, and I wouldn’t have to spend any money to pull them together.

 - Lamp